stefanofoti/musa/docs/Architecture.md

 &nbsp;&nbsp;}]<br/>
 }<br/>

 It is again a JSON object.
-Each message has a timestamp and a list of users, which contains, for each element, the id of the user (the beaconID got trhough the artworks board) and the last detected position for that user.<br/>
+Each message has a timestamp and a list of users, which contains, for each element, the id of the user (the beaconID got through the artworks board) and the last detected position for that user.<br/>

 ##### About the main board's messages
 Notice that we decided to use a main board as a gateway because, besides the fact that in this way we can send better pre-processed data by doing some edge computing, we can have a significant saving in terms of the number of messages sent.
 Think about the fact that the free plan of our cloud service, Microsoft Azure, provides 8000 messages-per-day; with a main board that sends a single message that groups all the messages received from every single board, considering 1 message every 5 seconds, MuSa can work about 11 hours.
-If every board sends each message by itself directly to the cloud, the free plan will expire in a few minutes.<br/>
+If every board sends each message by itself directly to the cloud, the free plan will expire in a few minutes.
+(More details in the [Evaluation document](https://github.com/stefanofoti/musa/blob/master/docs/Evaluation.md#sensor-networks-reliability))<br/>

 ##### About the choice of having a second Raspberry Pi
-For reliability reasons (more details in the [Evaluation document](https://github.com/stefanofoti/musa/blob/master/docs/Evaluation.md#sensor-networks-reliability), we propose to keep also another Raspberry board in hot standby, since having a main gateway board exposes us to the risk of having a single point of failure; when the main gateway forwards the report to the cloud, also the second "backup board" receives it.
+For reliability reasons (more details in the [Evaluation document](https://github.com/stefanofoti/musa/blob/master/docs/Evaluation.md#sensor-networks-reliability)), we propose to keep also another Raspberry board in hot standby, since having a main gateway board exposes MuSa to the risk of having a single point of failure; when the main gateway forwards the report to the cloud, also the second "backup board" receives it.
 If it doesn't receive any report for some time, it will assume that the main gateway has suffered a failure, and it will take its place to avoid the stop of the service.
 In case there are no strict reliability requirements, ignore this paragraph.<br/>

 #### The RGB Led actuator
 We decided to implement an RGB Led actuator, positioned on each board, to show the most appreciated artworks in the current day (easily switchable to a weekly or monthly period).
 The Led is lighted up with a green light if an artwork is in the top ten of the most liked operas, based on how much time each visitor spends in front of it.
 It also lights up or blinks with a red light if there are connection issues.
 The RGB led is turned on for green color by the gateway during data processing, using MQTT messages on topics /musa/ARTWORK_ID/led and payload G_ON/G_OFF to turn on and off the diode as needed.
-The RED color is reserved for issues, startup phase and status, so it is managed directly by the board.xxw
+The RED color is reserved for issues, startup phase and status, so it is managed directly by the board.

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Backend and smartphone front-end

 The backend of the application lives in the cloud and takes care of the interaction with the user's smartphone.
 MuSa accompanies the visitor, proposing him a personalized tour, providing information about the different artworks, and making sure he's enjoying the itinerary.<br/>
-When the user arrives at the museum download the Android app and uses it until the end of the visit.
+When the user arrives at the museum, he download the Android app and uses it until the end of the visit.
 At the end of the tour, the user is asked to fill in a survey to provide feedback about the quality of the service.
-This answers can be stored in a Google Document, in a way that makes them easily accessible to the machine learning algorithm.
+These answers can be stored in a Google Document, in a way that makes them easily accessible to the machine learning algorithm.
-The backend also manages (for run time interaction) and stores into the well known Main Memory database (for next machine learning analysys and statistics) the position of each user.
+The backend also manages and stores into the well known Main Memory database (for next machine learning analysis and statistics) the position of each user.
 <br/>

-#### Keeping track of user's visit
+#### Keeping track of the user's visit

 A message that arrives at the cloud from the gateway board is sent to the backend thanks to Azure's Event Hub.
 The application has for each user a record inside the DbContext, which is a database in the used main memory, where the messages relative to that specific user are stored.
 Each time a new report arrives from the gateway board, for each user the application checks if there is a record for that user near the same artwork, if there isn't a new one is initialized.
 Corresponding to each user, there is a list of the pieces of art visited: for each piece of art there is also an integer that keeps track of the seconds a user has spent looking at that artwork.<br/>
 The tuple corresponding to the user is inspected: if the last artwork visited according to the Context is the same as the one in the tuple, the integer is increased by one, otherwise, a new element is appended to the list.<br/>